What Is Retail Price? Definition, Formula & Examples [2026] 2026

 • Cost: This is the amount you, the retailer, pay your supplier or manufacturer to acquire the product.
 It’s your direct expense for the item before adding any of your business expenses or profit.

 • Retail Price: This is the final price your customer pays at the checkout.
 You determine this price.
 It must be high enough to cover the product’s initial cost, all your operational overheads (like rent, staff salaries, and marketing), and your desired profit.
+A full picture of those overheads and how they flow into profit requires proper ecommerce accounting — especially once you’re selling across multiple marketplaces with different fee structures.

 • MSRP: This is the price the manufacturer or brand recommends you sell the product for.
 It’s a suggestion, not a requirement.
 It is intended to maintain consistent perceived value for the product across different retailers.